 What is it?

-First of all, we must understand what our ligaments are used for and especially what is the anterior crusader.
-A ligament is a strong but flexible band that connects two bones in a joint.
-The ligament plays a role of passive stability by limiting excessive movements in unwanted directions.
+A ligament is a strong but flexible band that joins two bones in a joint.
+The ligament plays a passive stability role by limiting excessive movements in unwanted directions.

 However, the role of a ligament is not limited to passively ensuring the stability of a joint.
-Our ligaments have several nerve endings that are, in fact, receptors that inform us about the position of our joint in space; what is called proprioception.
+Our ligaments have several nerve endings which are receptors informing us about the position of our joint in space; this is called proprioception.
 These receptors send signals that travel through our nervous system to our brain.
-Following analysis of these signals, the brain sends a command to the muscles around the joint to control the joint and avoid excessive movements that could lead to injury.
+Following the analysis of these signals, the brain sends instructions to the muscles around the joint in order to control the joint and avoid excessive movements which could lead to injury.

-The anterior cruciate ligament connects the femur to the tibia.
-Its role is to limit forward shearing of the tibia relative to the femur and, using the posterior cruciate ligament, to limit excessive knee torsion.
+The anterior cruciate ligament (ACL) , for its part, connects the femur to the tibia at the knee.
+Its role is to limit and sense forward movement of the tibia in relation to the femur.
+This will help, along with the posterior cruciate ligament, limit excessive twisting of the knee.